devmaker.net

 └── README.md

-The real secrets.yaml does not end up in the Git repo (.gitignore), but is generated in the CI from GitLab variables.
+The real secrets.yaml does not end up in the Git repo (.gitignore); it's generated in CI from GitLab variables.

 The pipeline has three stages: